-On select coaches equipped with the SilverLeaf system, the control for the televator may be located on the Virtual Keypad screen within the Special Features section.
-Pressing the TV Lift button displays the controls for the television lift (if equipped).
+Press the Lights/Shades button to access the television lift button.
+Press the TV Lift button to display the television lift (televator) controls.
 This button will not appear on coaches without a television lift.

 - 1. Press the UP button to raise the TV.

 - 2. Press the DOWN button to lower the TV.

 - 3. If the lift needs to be stopped in a position other than up or down position, press the button again when the lift has reached the desired position.